Members' expenses

 The Scottish Parliamentary Corporate Body (SPCB) provides financial assistance to opposition parties in the Parliament.
 This is sometimes known as 'Short money'.

-Payments are only made for expenses incurred.
-Claims must include a breakdown of what is being claimed.
-They must also include a statement that the expenses claimed were incurred by the party exclusively for the purpose of assisting MSPs who are connected with the party to perform their Parliamentary duties.
+Payments are only made for expenses incurred and claims must include a breakdown of what is being claimed and a statement that the expenses have been claimed were incurred by the Party exclusively for the purpose of assisting Members of the Parliament who are connected with the Party to perform their Parliamentary duties.
 A certificate must be provided to the Parliament by an independent professional auditor annually.

 Financial audit certificates